No item(s) available in cart.

 Grinding is used to remove small amounts of material from both flat surfaces and cylindrical shapes.
 Surface grinders reciprocate the work on a table while feeding it into the grinding wheel.
 The depth to which the wheel cuts usually falls between 0.00025 and 0.001 in. cylindrical grinders mount the work piece on centers and rotate it while simultaneously applying the periphery of a spinning abrasive wheel to it.
 Center less grinding is used to produce small parts in high volumes where the ground surface has no relation to any other surface except as a whole.
 Ground surfaces of 200-500 min. rms are usually considered acceptable for many applications and are a starting point for further finishing operations which include lapping, honing, and super finishing.

-Planing is used to machine primarily large flat surfaces, particularly ones that will be finished by scraping, such as machine tool ways.
+Planning is used to machine primarily large flat surfaces, particularly ones that will be finished by scraping, such as machine tool ways.
 Small parts, ganged together in a fixture, are economically planed as well.

 SAWING